Bayesian local clustering of functional data via semi-Markovian random partitions

 In the first simulation, data are simulated according to

 with $\sigma^{*2} \in \{1,4\}$.
 Unlike the functional setting, in which $d_\rho$ coincides with the order of the B-spline, $d_\rho$ needs to be tuned or selected according to previous knowledge.
 To evaluate the performance of the model under correct and incorrect specification of $d_\rho$, we consider two sub-scenarios with different $\bm{\mu}^*$ and $\mathbf{C}$, where the sequence of partitions $\mathbf{C}$ exhibits Markovian dependence in the first sub-scenario and second-order dependence in the second one.
-We fit the model reported in the Supplementary Materials for different values of $d_\rho\in\{1,2,3,4\}$ and $d_\gamma\in\{0,d_\rho\}$.
+We fit the model reported in Section SM.3 of the Supplementary Materials for different values of $d_\rho\in\{1,2,3\}$ and $d_\gamma\in\{0,d_\rho\}$.
 Notably, tRPM of \citet{page_DependentModelingTemporal_2022} is a special case with $d_\rho=1$ and $d_\gamma=0$ and is reported for comparison.

 Figure~\ref{fig:boxplot_ARI} reports the results.
 Considering higher-order dependence in the partition distribution always leads to model improvement, the same holds for the dependence in the distribution of the auxiliary variables only when $d_\rho>1$.
 We observe that the model with Markovian dependence in both distributions almost always turns out to be the worst model.
 In the other cases, models having the same order of dependence in the two distributions always outclass their counterparts with no dependence in the distribution of auxiliary variables providing empirical evidence to choose $d_\rho =d_\gamma$.
+Considering $d_\gamma$ equal to $d_\rho$, and not $d_\gamma\in\{1,\ldots,d_\rho-1,d_\rho+1,\ldots,n-1\}$, is purely a pragmatical choice which consistently improves the performance of the model, at least compared to the counterpart with $d_\gamma=0$.
+Empirically, performance is driven primarily by the choice of $d_\rho$, while fine-tuning $d_\gamma$ may provide only marginal additional gains relative to the default specification $d_\rho = d_\gamma$.
+Section~SM.5 of the Supplementary Materials reports results for additional combinations of $(d_\rho,d_\gamma)$ and does not provide compelling evidence in favor of alternatives to the choice adopted here.
 The noise introduced by $\sigma^{*2}$ influences the models' performance while not changing their ranking.
-Additional details, including time-specific posterior ARIs, are reported in the Supplementary Materials.
+Additional details, including time-specific posterior ARIs, are reported Section SM.5 of the Supplementary Materials.